Observability in DevOps – what we need to know?

 Another component of an effective observability is analysis – when you’ve made your system observable and you collected data via monitoring, you need to conduct analysis, which will answer some of the most important questions about the system you are working on and its health.

-Building a Continuously Observable System – pillars of observability
+Building a Continuously Observable System in DevOps: pillars of observability

 It may sound complicated but achieving observability doesn’t have to be difficult.
 To start with, concentrate on three key pillars that contribute to observability’s success: